 It is connected to the first two ribs of the rib cage.
 The body, also called the blade, is right in the middle of the sternum.
 It connects to the third through seventh ribs and the eighth through tenth ribs indirectly.
 The xiphoid process is the bottom tip of the sternum.
 Rib pairs one through seven are called ‘true ribs’ because they connect directly to the sternum with costal cartilage.
 Rib pairs eight through ten are called ‘false ribs’ because they are connected to the seventh rib.

 If you are experiencing pain in the sternum you may think you are having a heart attack.
 More than likely sternum pain is unrelated to the heart and is caused by problems with the cartilage of the sternum or the sternum itself.

 The most common causes of pain in the sternum are:

 - Sternum fracture

 The clavicle, or also known as the collarbone, extends across the front of the shoulder from the sternum to the scapula, or shoulder blade.
-This bone is commonly fractured to an impact on the area such as a fall or hit when playing sports.
+An injury to this bone is commonly is due to an impact on the area such as a fall or hit when playing sports.

-Collarbone pain, also know as clavicle pain can be caused by a fracture, bone infection, or arthritis.
+Collarbone pain, also known as clavicle pain can be caused by a fracture, bone infection, or arthritis.
 Symptoms of clavicle pain include:

 - A bulge over the collarbone